TAM 2C Main Battle Tank MBT

 Armament

 The TAM 2C MBT is fitted with a 105 mm rifled gun, which was developed in Argentina and fires all standard types of 105 mm ammunition.
-The barrel is fitted with a bore evacuator, thermal sleeve and is fully stabilized.
+The barrel is fitted with a bore evacuator, and thermal sleeve and is fully stabilized.
 The 105 mm gun installed in the TAM 2C MBT is not fitted with a muzzle reference system that allows bore sighting without the crew leaving the vehicle.
 The TAM 2C MBT can carry up to 50 rounds of 105 mm with 20 located in the turret, while the 30 remaining are in the hull.
-Second armament of the TAM MBT consists of a coaxial 7,62mm machine gun and a similar machine gun mounted on the turret roof for close-range and air-defense.
+The second armament of the TAM MBT consists of a coaxial 7,62mm machine gun and a similar machine gun mounted on the turret roof for close-range and air defense.
 On either side of the turret is fitted a bank of four 76mm electrically operated smoke grenade launchers.
 The TAM 2C includes a new thermal sleeve, which will reduce the temperature influences on the barrel and thus will increase accuracy.
 The TAM 2C is upgraded with new electric gun control equipment (GCE) in place of the previous electro-hydraulic GCE.

 Design and protection

 The protection of the TAM 2C MBT consists of an all-welded steel armor hull with the highest protection on the front side of the vehicle.
-The well sloped glacis plate provides protection against small arms fire, shell splinters and armor-piercing (AP) projectiles up to at least 20 mm.
+The well-sloped glacis plate provides protection against small arms fire, shell splinters and armor-piercing (AP) projectiles up to at least 20 mm.
 The power pack is located at the Front-right of the TAM MBT and the turret at the rear.
 The turret is of all-welded steel.
-The TAM 2C MBT has a crew of 4, one driver, one gunner, one commander and a loader.
+The TAM 2C MBT has a crew of 4, one driver, one gunner, one commander, and a loader.
 The driver is seated at the front left side of the TAM, the gunner and commander on the right side of the turret and the loader on the left side.
 A 105 mm ammunition loading port is provided in the left side of the turret.
 This can also be used to dispose of the empty cartridge cases.
-Two escape hatches are provided, one in the floor of the vehicle and one in the hull rear that can also be used for ammunition resupply.
-At the rear of the hull a new auxiliary power unit (APU) has been fitted.
-This reduces fuel consumption and allows operating the tanks electrical systems when the main engine is turned off, which can be extremely beneficial for ambushes.
+Two escape hatches are provided, one on the floor of the vehicle and one in the hull rear that can also be used for ammunition resupply.
+At the rear of the hull, a new auxiliary power unit (APU) has been fitted.
+This reduces fuel consumption and allows operating the tank's electrical systems when the main engine is turned off, which can be extremely beneficial for ambushes.
 The APU is located at the exterior of the tank and apparently lacks any sort of armor, making it vulnerable to small arms fire.

 Mobility